 The insurance adjuster may seem helpful and sympathetic when they call.
 However, their primary job is to save their company money by paying you as little as possible.
 They search for any admission of fault or inconsistency in your story about the accident scene.

 Every word you say becomes evidence they can use to devalue or deny your injury claim.
 The adjuster works for the insurance carrier, not for you.
 Their friendly demeanor masks their true purpose: to minimize what you receive from your accident claim.
+Understanding how insurance companies determine fault can help you recognize these tactics before they cost you money.

 Why Recorded Statements Are a Risk to Your Claim